Honoured Artist of Russia (2000)

-Svetlana Berezhnaya graduated from the Gnesins Russian Academy of Music in piano and from the Zhiganov Kazan State Conservatory, also completing a post-graduate study in organ and harpsichord.
+Svetlana Berezhnaya graduated from the Gnesin Russian Academy of Music in piano and from the Zhiganov Kazan State Conservatory, also completing a post-graduate study in organ and harpsichord.
 Trained as an organist at Brabants Conservatorium (Tilburg, the Netherlands).
-In 1996 she took 1st prize at the All-Russian Open Organ Competition (Kislovodsk), and in 2000 she was awarded the title of Honoured Artist of Russia.
+In 1996 she took 1st prize at the All-Russian Open Organ Competition (Kislovodsk).

 Regularly appears with such ensembles as the St Petersburg Philharmonic Orchestra, the State Hermitage Orchestra, the Amadeus chamber orchestra, the Krasnodar Chamber Orchestra, the Governor’s Chamber Choir Russian Partes, the Schwarzwald Kammerorchester (Sankt Georgen im Schwarzwald, Germany) and the Prague Philharmonic Orchestra.
 Berezhnaya’s stage partners include Sergei Roldugin, Denis Matsuev, Maxim Fedotov, Andrei Diev, Alexander Trostyansky, Graf Murja, Polina Osetinskaya, Mikhail Petukhov, Victor Yampolsky, Mikhail Lidsky, Alexander Chernushenko, Vasily Petrenko, Thomas Straus and Fabio Mastrangelo.

-Currently she is General Director, Artistic Director, Pianist and Organist of the North-Caucasian State Philharmonic named after V.I.
+Currently she is Artistic Director, pianist and titular organist of the North-Caucasian State Philharmonic named after V.I.
 Safonov.
 Berezhnaya initiated the installation of organs at the North-Caucasian Philharmonic’s halls in Kislovodsk and Yessentuki, as well as the foundation of the Philharmonic Choir named after V.I.
 Safonov.